cezarypiatek/ScriptRunnerPOC/README.md

 - ✅ Allows you to define installation processes for script dependencies
 - ✅ Maintains an execution history log, allowing reuse of parameters from previous runs
 - ✅ Provides an intuitive browsing experience for your script library (tags, search, etc.)
+- ✅ Displays markdown documentation for your scripts

 ## How to install